Home > Thai Appetizers > Grilled Thai Chicken Wings

 This post may contains links affiliate links, please read our disclosure policy.

-We are making a simple and aromatic marinade for the wings, and it consists of 4 ingredients.
+We are making a simple and aromatic marinade for the wings, and it consists of 4 ingredients:

 Like any recipe, you’ll find variations of a Gai Yang marinade, but this is my Mom’s way to get a flavorful chicken wing without much fuss.

-The marinade starts with pulsing garlic and whole cilantro in a food chopper or processor until finely chopped.
+The marinade starts with pulsing garlic and cilantro in a food chopper or processor until finely chopped.
 We’re using the stems and leaves of the cilantro, because most of the flavor is actually in the stems.

+Next we’re adding soy sauce and Oyster sauce for saltiness and subtle sweetness.
 Traditionally Thai cooking uses Golden Mountain Soy Sauce, which does have a slightly different flavor profile than traditional Japanese soy sauce.
 I’ve made the marinade using Golden Mountain and using a low sodium Japanese soy sauce, and both will work in this recipe.

-How to Grill Wings
+How to Grill

 The key to perfectly grilled wings that don’t taste burned is to use Indirect Heat.
 You do not want to use high heat because the outside will be burned and the inside uncooked.